 There are two types of liability coverage: bodily injury liability coverage, which helps pay for medical costs for someone else who is injured in an accident you cause, and property damage liability coverage, which helps pay to repair or replace property damaged in an accident you cause.
 Most states have minimum required limits for liability coverage; view more information about the car insurance requirements in your state.

-This coverage helps to pay for repair or replacement if your car is damaged by a cause other than a collision.
+This coverage – which is usually required if you are financing or leasing a car but optional if you own your vehicle outright - helps to pay for repair or replacement if your car is damaged by a cause other than a collision.
 Comprehensive coverage typically covers damage or loss from causes such as theft, animal damage or hail, but you should check your specific policy to determine what it covers.

 Medical payments coverage